Parmin/training/README.rst

 Status
 ------

-Currently, there are drafts of all planned sections, including:
+Currently, there are drafts of the following sections:

 -  Introduction
 -  CRUD